ManticoreGamesInc/platform-documentation/src/tutorials/first_game_br.md

     - Tutorial
 ---

-# Create an Battle Royale in Core
+# Create a Battle Royale in Core

 ## Overview